WilkAndy/HTATES_recovery_efficiency/README.md

 - `Simulations/Generic/REpaper/results/RE/all_RE.csv` holds a summary of all results
 - `Simulations/Generic/REpaper/results/csv/` is a directory that holds all the raw MOOSE output, organised by cycle length, depth and dispersion

+## Correlations

+Correlations of the results with empirical formulae using the modified Rayleigh number (ala Schout) and a generalised linear model may be performed with the scripts in `Simulations/utilities/python_scripts`.

+The architecture, training and testing of the simple convolutional neural network is defined through the python script `Simulations/utilities/python_scripts/plot_nn1.py`.

+The results of these are found in `recovery_efficiency/figures`.